HrushikeshBudhale/HrushikeshBudhale/README.md

 Experience of working on multiple ground robots, autonomous drones, autonomous vehicle (AV) stack, numerous simulations and RL projects.
 I strongly believe that advancements in reinforcement learning is the only way ahead to make robots truely dexterous!  🤯
 </p>
+Checkout some of my interesting projects on <a href="https://hrushikeshbudhale.github.io/" target=“_blank” >my webpage</a>.

 <h3 align="left">Connect with me:</h3>